Preventive Maintenance Plan for 2026: Free Checklists & Examples

 It’s important not to exceed your maintenance budget.
 Do what you can, where you can, to avoid future damages to your business caused by preventable accidents.
 This can be as simple and as budget-friendly as manually cleaning a ventilation system, increasing lubrication frequency on equipment or spending one hour training staff to operate certain machinery safely and effectively.

-To determine how much of your budget should be allocated to preventive maintenance, you should:
+To determine how much of your budget should be allocated to proactive maintenance, your maintenance or facility management team should:

 1. Add up the total cost of your reactive maintenance for the past year